Sylwester98Gaw/FileManagerFX/README.md

 **Known Issues:**

 The program currently does not detect the available space in the system trash, which may prevent some files from being moved there.
-This issue will be fixed in a future update.
+Integration with trash-cli will be introduced in a future update to allow safer file deletion.
 Planned improvements also include adding the ability to display available devices in the bookmark list.